We're Committed to Your Safety

 GOING TO A RESTAURANT: Moderate risk (Average: 3.4)

 SENDING YOUR CHILD TO SUMMER CAMP: High risk (Average: 3.9)

 All staff, patients and visitors in our clinical facilities must wear a mask to protect against COVID-19 transmission.
 For patients and visitors, these can be cloth face covers or personal masks.
 We will provide masks to patients and visitors who arrive without their own masks.

 We are reconfiguring our clinical areas and waiting rooms wherever possible to optimize and maintain physical distancing precautions and have signage throughout our locations to remind people to keep 6 feet of distance whenever possible.

 All UW Medicine employees are required to sign a form every day at the start of their shift to indicate that they do not have a fever or symptoms of any respiratory illness.
 Those employees who have symptoms of a respiratory illness are required to stay home until they have recovered completely.
 All employees also have quick access to COVID-19 testing when they have symptoms of the disease.

 UW Medicine has implemented enhanced cleaning and disinfecting procedures to help ensure the health and safety of our patients and their families.

 All UW Medicine patients are tested for COVID-19 prior to having a surgical procedure.
 If a patient tests positive for COVID-19 and if surgery can be safely delayed, it will be postponed until the patient has fully recovered.

-All UW Medicine hospitals test each patient admitted to Labor and Delivery for COVID-19.
+Each patient admitted to labor and delivery is also tested for COVID-19.
 If the mother tests positive, our care teams take special precautions to keep mother and baby as safe as possible.